Starlite Campbell Band: Blueberry Pie

+Blueberry Pie was released on 1 February 2017.

 The band made a festive release It Started Raining on 24 December 2017.
 The song was recorded live at Supertone Records studio in Valencia, Spain as part of the 'Blueberry Pie' sessions with a single guitar overdub.
 The cover image was taken by Isle of Man-based photographer Phil Kneen and features an old caravan featured in the song's lyric.

-On 12 November 2018 the band simultaneously released their new single Heart of Stone along with a limited edition, gatefold, 180g double phonograph record (vinyl) of their album Blueberry Pie.
+On 12 November 2018, the band simultaneously released their new single Heart of Stone along with a limited edition, gatefold, 180g double phonograph record (vinyl) of their album Blueberry Pie.
 The lacquers were cut by Miles Showell at Abbey Road Studios and the pressing supported by the Isle of Man Arts Council.

-Recorded as part of the original Blueberry Pie sessions, the track has a stinging, acidic lyric that complements the track's hypnotic rolling groove.
-It appears exclusively in physical form on side four of the record.
+Recorded as part of the original Blueberry Pie sessions, the track appears exclusively in physical form on side four of the record.
 The cover image was taken by Isle of Man-based photographer Phil Kneen featuring actor Rob Smith.